rlingineni/Lambda-Serverless-Search/README.md

 You will have to provide two parameters:

 `TargetBucket` - The Name of S3 Bucket that should be created, this is where all the documents will sit
-  - remember the S3 naming conventions, only lowercase and alphanumberic)
+    Note: (remember the S3 naming conventions, only lowercase and alphanumberic)

 `InternalAPIKey` - This API Key is a secret string that will allow you to perform updating the index.
 Do not share this key with anyone